Fixed and Market Pricing for Cloud Services: Introduction

-To quantify the trade-offs we construct a simple model of a cloud computing service with users who are heterogeneous both in their value for service and in their waiting cost.
+To quantify the trade-offs we construct a simple, representative model of a cloud computing service with agents who are heterogeneous both in their value for service and in their waiting cost.
 We first analyze PAYG and a spot market in isolation and use the resulting insights to analyze what happens when they operate simultaneously.
 Our analysis is not tied to any particular pricing rule for the spot market.
-Instead, we use a characterization similar to the revenue equivalence theorem for auctions \cite{Myerson81} to characterize the expected payment made by a user in any equilibrium of any pricing rule.
+Instead, we use a characterization similar to the revenue equivalence theorem for auctions \cite{Myerson81} to characterize the expected payment made by an agent in any equilibrium of any pricing rule.
 Moreover, while the analysis of the queuing system with multiple priority classes and multiple servers is complex (see, e.g., \cite{Harchol-Balter-etal2005}, \cite{Heijden-etal2004}) an application of the revelation principle \cite{Myerson81} allows us to circumvent this complexity.
 We describe a general queuing system for the spot market purely in terms of a waiting time function and exploit its properties for our analysis.
-Our main contributions are:
+Throughout our paper, by ``waiting time''' we mean the waiting time in the \emph{system} or sojourn time.